 “I handle the daily and keep my husband updated with the monthly snapshot and how long-term goals are shaping up.
 I have a sheet of financial info so he can step in should that be necessary.
 He has a finance degree, but he needs to know which accounts are where, ya know?”

-10. Don’t micromanage one another’s spending habits
+10. Don’t micromanage the other’s spending habits